 let you bring the weather indoors.
 These quality, precision

-instruments include the Cape Cod® Wind Speed Indicator
+instruments include Wind Speed Indicators

-(available with optional Peak Gust Register), Cape Cod®
+(available with Peak Gust Register),

 The handsome 6" diameter dials feature